Associate Professor of English; Director of Graduate Studies

 My first book, Violent Minds: Modernism and the Criminal (Cambridge University Press, 2019), constructs a genealogy of criminality in modernist fiction in England and America from the late nineteenth century to the 1950s, examining a range of modernist authors who explored new modes of psychological representation through the figure of the criminal, and who drew upon works of criminal anthropology, detective fiction, and journalistic accounts of crime and violence in order to develop those representations.
 For a short account of one of the book’s key arguments, see my post for the Cambridge UP blog, “Can Crime Fiction Be Modernist?”

 I’ve recently begun work on two new projects.
-The first, Time and Again: Twentieth-Century British Fiction and the Form of the Series, explains how and why novel series have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with serial forms allowed authors to manipulate their readers' experiences of narrative time, characterization, and plot, and to position their work within a media ecology saturated with serial forms.
+The first, Time and Again: Modernism and the Form of the Series, explains how and why novel series have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with serial forms allowed authors to manipulate their readers' experiences of narrative time, characterization, and plot, and to position their work within a media ecology saturated with serial forms.
 The second project, The New Old Style: Anachronism in Contemporary Comics (under advance contract, University of Nebraska Press, “Encapsulations: Critical Comics Studies” series), asks why so many recent cartoonists adopt the visual registers of the early twentieth century, producing work meant to appear much older than it actually is.

 *Complete CV available online at matthewlevay.com